akburch/colorguess/README.md

   npm start

 Noteable features:
   Point counter stored in sessionStorage to save during game refreshes.
-The counter reset when the page is refreshed.
+The counter resets when the react session is restarted.

 Future plans:
   Implement this in python so it launches a window with the same functionality.